The Real Dambusters -

 This exciting series takes a fresh approach to the great battles of World War Two.

-Each film tells the story of the head-
+Each film tells the story of the head-to-head between two iconic generals.

 face off across a the battle map it comes alive in CGI: soldiers march across the table, tanks blast away